soerr/UnturnedDocumentation/Rocket/permissions.md

 title: Permissions
 authors: MCrow
 published: true
+description: Learn how to set up ranks and permissions on your Unturned server with Rocket.
 ---

 Rocket permissions system allows you to define groups which are also known as ranks or roles.
 Each group can have a set of permissions to execute certain commands or actions.